Notice of Attendence

 Election of auditors (Point 16)

-The nomination committee proposes to the Meeting that Johan Kratz, authorized public accountant, be re-elected and that Jan Malm, authorized public accountant, be elected as deputy auditor.
-The auditor and deputy auditor are elected for a period of one year, until the end of the 2013 Annual General Meeting.
+The nomination committee proposes to the Meeting that Jan Malm, authorized public accountant, be elected and that Helena Ekberg, authorized public accountant, be elected as deputy auditor.
+The auditor and deputy auditor are elected for a period of one year, until the end of the 2015 Annual General Meeting.

 Annual Report, etc.

-The Annual Report, which includes the Board's opinion regarding the proposed dividend (paragraph 11 b), the audit report, the auditor's opinion on the application of the guidelines for remuneration of senior executives and a proxy form are available at the company's headquarters from 30 March 2012.
+The Annual Report in Swedish, which includes the Board's opinion regarding the proposed dividend (paragraph 11 b), the audit report, the auditor's opinion on the application of the guidelines for remuneration of senior executives and a proxy form are available at the company's headquarters from the week starting 31 March 2014.
 The above-mentioned documents will also be available on the company’s website www.concordiamaritime.com.

-The printed version of the Annual Report will be available at the Annual General
+The printed version of the Annual Report in Swedish will be available at the Annual General Meeting.

 Shares and votes